hashicorp/nomad/website/source/intro/use-cases.html.markdown

 page_title: "Use Cases"
 sidebar_current: "use-cases"
 description: |-
-  This page lists some concrete use cases for Vault, but the possible use cases are much broader than what we cover.
+  This page lists some concrete use cases for Nomad, but the possible use cases are much broader than what we cover.
 ---

 # Use Cases

-Before understanding use cases, it's useful to know [what Vault is](/intro/index.html).
+Before understanding use cases, it's useful to know [what Nomad is](/intro/index.html).
-This page lists some concrete use cases for Vault, but the possible use cases are much broader than what we cover.
+This page lists some concrete use cases for Nomad, but the possible use cases are much broader than what we cover.

 #### General Secret Storage

-At a bare minimum, Vault can be used for the storage of any secrets.
-For example, Vault would be a fantastic way to store sensitive environment variables, database credentials, API keys, etc.
+At a bare minimum, Nomad can be used for the storage of any secrets.
+For example, Nomad would be a fantastic way to store sensitive environment variables, database credentials, API keys, etc.

 Compare this with the current way to store these which might be plaintext in files, configuration management, a database, etc. It would be much safer to query these using `vault read` or the API.
-This protects the plaintext version of these secrets as well as records access in the Vault audit log.
+This protects the plaintext version of these secrets as well as records access in the Nomad audit log.

 #### Employee Credential Storage

-While this overlaps with "General Secret Storage", Vault is a good mechanism for storing credentials that employees share to access web services.
+While this overlaps with "General Secret Storage", Nomad is a good mechanism for storing credentials that employees share to access web services.
 The audit log mechanism lets you know what secrets an employee accessed and when an employee leaves, it is easier to roll keys and understand which keys